cavalryxyy/PhD-Cover-Letter-Generator/ReadMe.md

 - ✅ **Step 2**: Candidate Resume Analysis (Complete)
 - ✅ **Step 3**: Supervisor Research Analysis (Complete)
-- ➡️ **Next**: Step 4 (Professional Summary), Step 5 (Cover Letter Generation)
+- ✅ **Step 4**: Professional Summary Generation (Complete)
+- ✅ **Step 5**: Cover Letter Generation (Complete)
+- ✨ **Pipeline Complete!**

 ## ✨ **Current Status**

 The foundational multi-step pipeline is complete and operational.
-The system can successfully process a candidate's resume and perform a detailed, RAG-powered analysis on a potential supervisor.
-The architecture is now modular and scalable, providing a clear blueprint for future steps.
+The system can successfully process a candidate's resume, perform a detailed, RAG-powered analysis on a potential supervisor, distill that analysis into a structured summary, and finally, generate a personalized cover letter.
+The architecture is modular and scalable, providing a clear blueprint for future enhancements.